 Learning to play golf is very difficult.
 For those of us who grew up playing the game, we take the adolescent learning curve for granted.
-If you're a young adult thinking about participating in the game, here are 7 reasons anyone in their twenties should learn to play golf.
+If you're a young adult thinking about participating in the game, here are 7 reasons anyone in their twenties should learn golf.
 Yes, it's one of the hardest sports to learn, but it's worth the effort right from the start.
 Professional instruction is a wonderful way to really learn the basics, as well as the not-so-basics, of golf if you're looking for that extra push.

 Also consider all the elements of a golf course that the ball has to pass successfully through: bunkers, steep slopes, water, trees, the occasional severe slope and the bad lie, and you can get an idea of why golf can be difficult to play.
 The average player who practices once a week can expect to learn to play golf at an acceptable level in about 6 to 12 months.
 Once you get bitten by the golf bug, like me, you'll most likely want to learn everything you can about the game.
 Keep in mind that you can't learn every aspect of the game overnight, but the more you play, the faster you can develop the fundamental skills you need to play golf.
 The speed at which the golf swing occurs is another reason why many consider golf to be the most difficult sport to play.
 If you're wondering how long it takes you to learn to play golf, you might also be curious how long it will take you to be good at golf.

 From writing about golf to playing in tournaments and instructing junior golfers, he has been heavily involved in the golf scene for more than 15 years.
 For example, some of my favorite online golf instructors are Piers Ward and Andy Proudman from Me and My Golf.
-Whether you want to learn golf for social play, for business, to keep fit, for leisure, or to compete in competitions, it's never too late to start.
+Whether you want to learn golf for social play, for business, to keep fit, for leisure or compete in competitions - it's never too late to start.
 The combined requirements of coordination, balance, speed, power and mental focus make golf a difficult sport to learn.
 The time it takes to learn to play golf varies by player depending on how much time they are willing to spend on mastering this sport.